Laxus8120/AirLine_Booking_Backend_API/NOTES.md

         onDelete : 'CASCADE'
       })
         ```
-// here, this belongs to airport class object.
+* here, this belongs to airport class object.
-// here , airport  `belongsTo` airport.
+* here , airport  `belongsTo` City.
-// what is onDelete ? => if i delete the city from the table all the airports belong to that city also get deleted.
+* what is onDelete ? => if i delete the city from the table all the airports belong to that city also get deleted.
 so, we can put this onDelete :'CASCADE' and now if you delete the city you also delete the corresponding airports.
-// this is how we setup the assosiation.
+* this is how we setup the assosiation.

-> Note - we have to make changes in migration file also,
+>Note - we have to make changes in migration file also,

     ```javascript
     cityId: {